aldefouw/redcap_cypress/README.md

 My hope is that someday we can create a "master" repository that includes integration tests from several authors, which will give everyone a huge head-start on testing their environment.

-## Writing Tests
+## Writing Your Tests

-This documentation will get you started on your journey to testing REDCap, but it will not cover how to write Cypress tests.
+This documentation will help you configure your Cypress testing environment, but it will not cover how to write Cypress tests.

 To give you a feel for how tests are written, however, below is a sample Login Spec.